Get in the Christmas Spirit with These 6 Russian Holiday Cartoons

 Now that you know a little bit about the backstory of both Russian Christmas and New Year’s, you’ll understand why many of the Russian cartoons about the holidays focus on New Year’s (as seen below).

-Below are seven of the best hand-picked Russian holiday cartoons.
-Note that most of them are 50 to 60 years old, which means that multiple generations of Russians have enjoyed them for decades, and now you can too!
+Below are six of the best hand-picked Russian holiday cartoons.
+Note that most of them are 50 to 60 years old, which means that multiple generations of Russians have enjoyed them for decades, and now you can, too!

 1. “Рождество” (“Christmas”)